 Data powers business today.
 This is what the digital transformation is all about.
 Applied Technologies is the first stop to help make the transfer and analysis of data possible.

-We recently sat down with Eric Frietsch, VP and General Manager at Applied Technologies, to discuss the firm’s 30 years of experience with the digital transformation.
-Eric explains what it means, provides insight into how your business can benefit, and outlines the role that Applied Technologies plays in all facets of the digital transformation, including network setup, connectivity, data centers, security and more.
+We recently sat down with Krista Salvatore, VP and General Manager at Applied Technologies, to discuss the firm’s 30 years of experience with the digital transformation.
+Krista explains what it means, provides insight into how your business can benefit, and outlines the role that Applied Technologies plays in all facets of the digital transformation, including network setup, connectivity, data centers, security and more.

 What is the Digital Transformation?